openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

 ## Compatibility Considerations

 An OP not supporting Transformed Claims will ignore the additional element in the `claims` parameter as defined in Section 5.5 of [@!OpenID].
 All Transformed Claims requested by RPs are therefore unknown to the OP and treated like other unknown claims, i.e., they will typically be ignored.
-If Selective Abort/Omit is supported as defined above, the `if_unknown` case will be triggered.

 ## Examples